ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 # Varying Shift Types

-A keen reader will notice that at the beginning of the post, it was stated that we also want to have an even spread between the diffent types of ON shifts, ON 1, ON 2, and ON 3, since these shifts patrol different areas of the building.
+A keen reader will notice that at the beginning of the post, it was stated that we also want to have an even spread between the different types of ON shifts, ON 1, ON 2, and ON 3, since these shifts patrol different areas of the building.
 Currently this is nowhere in our scheduling method.
-This is mainly because it can be done independently of all other constaints.
+This is mainly because it can be done independently of all other constraints.
 Since RAs list preferences only for wanting an ON shift and not for which particular ON shift, and because permuting the three different ON shifts between three RAs in a given day cannot violate any Hard Constraints, we are safe to assign the particular ON shift after picking an optimal schedule.

-The question is then how we will go about evening out the different ON shifts accross all RAs.
+The question is then how we will go about evening out the different ON shifts across all RAs.
 We will use a greedy approach where we go day by day in the optimal schedule and give a particular ON shift to the person who most needs it of those scheduled ON that day.
 Let's make this more concrete with an example.
-Suppose we have disributed the various types of ON shifts for May 15 through May 31 and are now looking to distribute the three types of ON shifts to those scheduled ON for June 7.
+Suppose we have distributed the various types of ON shifts for May 15 through May 31 and are now looking to distribute the three types of ON shifts to those scheduled ON for June 7.
 Suppose the three RAs scheduled ON for June 1 are Ash, Frodo, and Kenobi.
 And suppose the number of ON shift types so far is as follows:

 <figure>
 <center>